tomaarsen/module_dependencies/README.md

 ---

 ## Documentation
 More detailed documentation, including examples and an API Reference, can be found in the [online documentation](https://tomaarsen.github.io/module_dependencies/).
+I also wrote a [paper](https://github.com/tomaarsen/module_dependencies/blob/main/paper.pdf) about `module_dependencies`.

 ## Installation
 ``module_dependencies`` can be installed directly via pip.
 It is recommended to set up a virtualenvironment before installation, although this is not strictly a requirement.